5ha0/fortools/README.md

 Continuous Update Scheduled

 # Introduction
 Fortools is a library for python Forensics.
-It is designed with Python for easy use by beginners to professionals, and improved usability by providing an integrated environment.

-# Background
 There are few free integrated Python libraries that can be used from a forensics perspective.
 So team 5ha0 offers an integrated Python library from a forensics perspective as an open source.
+It is designed with Python for easy use by beginners to professionals, and improved usability by providing an integrated environment.

 # Installation
 'fortools' can be installed with *pip install fortools*.